-- 1999 IOM report underestimated the magnitude of the problem - A 2004 report of inpatient deaths associated with the Agency for Healthcare Quality and Research Patient Safety Indicators in the Medicare population estimated that 575 000 deaths were caused by medical error between 2000 and 2002, which is about 195 000 deaths a year - OptometricEdu.com/Webinars
+- 1999 IOM report underestimated the magnitude of the problem - A 2004 report of inpatient deaths associated with the Agency for Healthcare Quality and Research Patient Safety Indicators in the Medicare population estimated that 575 000 deaths were caused by medical error between 2000 and 2002, which is about 195 000 deaths a year

-- In 2008, 180 000 reported deaths due to medical error a year among Medicare beneficiaries alone. - Classen et al described a rate of 1.13%.
-If this rate is applied to all registered US hospital admissions in 2013 it translates to over 400 000 deaths a year, more than four times the IOM estimate
+- In 2008, 180 000 reported deaths due to medical error a year among Medicare beneficiaries alone.
+Classen et al described a rate of 1 13%.
+If this - Classen et al described a rate of 1.13%.
+If this rate is applied to all registered US hospital admissions in 2013 it translates to over 400 000 deaths a year, more than four times the IOM estimate.

 Classen D, Resar R, Griffin F, et al. Global "trigger tool" shows that adverse events in hospitals may be ten times greater than previously measured.
-Health Aff2011; 30:581-9
+Health Aff2011;30:581-9